-Australia says foreign government behind cyber attack on lawmakers
+Australia accuses foreign government of cyber attack on lawmakers

-SYDNEY (Reuters) - A cyber attack on Australian lawmakers that breached the networks of major political parties was probably carried out by a foreign country, Prime Minister Scott Morrison said on Monday, without naming any suspects.
+SYDNEY (Reuters) - A cyber attack on Australian lawmakers that breached the networks of major political parties was probably carried out by a foreign government, Prime Minister Scott Morrison said on Monday, but did not name any suspects.

 As Australia heads for an election due by May, lawmakers were told this month told to urgently change their passwords after the cyber intelligence agency detected an attack on the national parliament’s computer network.

-The hackers breached the networks of Australia’s major political parties, Morrison said, as he issued an initial assessment by investigators.
+The hackers breached the networks of major political parties, Morrison said, as he issued an initial assessment by investigators.

 “Our cyber experts believe that a sophisticated state actor is responsible for this malicious activity,” he told parliament.